Unveiling the coupling of single metallic nanoparticles to whispering-gallery microcavities: Supporting Information

+The supporting information contains details on the electron coupling probability for bare WGMRs; fitting results for bare SiO$_2$ spheres; FDTD simulations for the hybridization of cube modes on a flat SiO$_2$ substrate; CL results for non-dipolar modes in the WGM-plasmon coupled system; theoretical details of the metallic nanoparticle polarizability; and additional results from the analytical model.

-The present project has been funded partially by the National Agency for Research under the program of future investment TEMPOS-CHROMATEM (reference no. ANR-10-EQPX-50) and from the European Union’s Horizon 2020 research and innovation programme undergrant agreement No 823717 (ESTEEM3) and 101017720 (EBEAM).
-VM and FJGA acknowledge support from European Research Council (Advanced Grant No. 789104eNANO) and the Spanish MINECO (MAT2017-88492-R and SEV2015- 0522). \end{acknowledgement}
+\begin{acknowledgement} The present project has been funded partially by the National Agency for Research under the program of future investment TEMPOS-CHROMATEM (reference no. ANR-10-EQPX-50), from the European Union’s Horizon 2020 research and innovation programme undergrant agreement No 823717 (ESTEEM3) and 101017720 (EBEAM) and from the French National Research Agency (QUENOT ANR-20-CE30-0033).
+VM and FJGA acknowledge support from European Research Council (Advanced Grant No. 789104eNANO), Spanish MCINN (PID2020-112625GB-I00 and CEX2019-000910-S), Generalitat de Catalunya (CERCA and AGAUR), and Fundaciós Cellex and Mir-Puig. \end{acknowledgement}